maxim1006/angular-main/src/app/modules/m-rxjs/components/readme.md

 concatMap: when you want to handle the emissions one after the other as they are emitted

-exhaustMap: when you want to cancel all the new emissions while processing a previous emisssion
+exhaustMap: when you want to cancel all the new emissions while processing a previous emission

 ### Value from 2 observables